-Highly-trained peer advocates offer support, information and advocacy to young people who have questions or concerns about their dating relationships.
-We also provide information and support to concerned friends and family members, teachers, counselors, service providers and members of law enforcement.
-Free and confidential phone, live chat and texting services are available 24/7/365.
+A project of the National Domestic Violence Hotline, love is respect offers 24/7 information, support, and advocacy to young people between the ages of 13 and 26 who have questions or concerns about their romantic relationships.
+We also provide support to concerned friends and family members, teachers, counselors, and other service providers through the same free and confidential services via phone, text, and live chat.